PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int burst: The number of burstable queries per second allowed.
 Default is same as qps
   :param int expiration: How long to keep netmask or IP addresses after they have last been seen, in seconds.
 Default is 300
   :param int cleanupDelay: The number of seconds between two cleanups.
 Default is 60
+  :param int scanFraction: The maximum fraction of the store to scan for expired entries, for example 5 would scan at most 20% of it.
+Default is 10 so 10%

 .. function:: MaxQPSRule(qps)